pingcap/docs/faq/backup-and-restore-faq.md

 This error might occur when the capacity of the cluster to restore (using `br`) is insufficient.
 You can further confirm the cause by checking the monitoring metrics of this cluster or the TiKV log.

-To handle this issue, you can try to scale out the cluster resources, reduce the concurrency during restoration, and enable the `RATE_LIMIT` option.
+To handle this issue, you can try to scale out the cluster resources, reduce the concurrency during restore, and enable the `RATE_LIMIT` option.

 ### What should I do if the restore fails with the error message `the entry too large, the max entry size is 6291456, the size of data is 7690800`?